-3.15 1,500 new jobs will be created between 2006 and 2026 primarily by increasing the stock of office floorspace in the town.
-This supports the vision in establishing Keynsham as a more significant business location and enabling the town to recover from recent job losses.
+3.15 1.500 1.600 new jobs will be created between 2006 2011 and 2026 2029 primarily by increasing the stock of office floorspace in the town, complemented by an extension to the Broadmead/Ashmead/Pixash Industrial Estate.
+The job growth figure of 1,600 and the related employment floorspace figures set out in Policy KE1 represent the minimum growth that it is considered will be delivered during the Plan period.
+However, the physical capacity for additional floorspace provided through the extension of the Broadmead/Ashmead/Pixash Industrial Estate is significantly greater (see Policy KE3).
+Provision for this employment floorspace is made in order to enable flexibility for economic development across the whole District.
+Therefore, there is uncertainty as to whether this will be delivered in its entirety during the Plan period.
+This The planned job growth and additional employment floorspace provision supports the vision in establishing Keynsham as a more significant business location and enabling the town to recover from recent job losses.
 Attracting more Higher Value Added jobs will help to reduce the current pattern of outcommuting by groups such as professional workers, managers, senior officials and administrative workers, allowing better opportunities to live and work in the town.
 This will help to counteract the closure of Somerdale.
 The role of the town centre and Somerdale as the main focus for business activity will be complemented by the Broadmead/Ashmead/Pixash Industrial Estate area.